 This one is fairly self-explanatory, but it bears repeating.
 In fact, it could be some of the greatest pieces of advice of all time.

-It is amazing that William Shakespeare quotes are still so relevant more than 400 hundred years after they were first written.
+It is amazing that these quotes are still so relevant more than 400 hundred years after William Shakespeare wrote them.
 I guess human emotions and desires don’t change as much as we think.
 Shakespeare had a way of putting this that has a timeless quality that will never go out of date.

-We’d love to hear your favorite William Shakespeare quotes.
+We’d love to hear your favorite quotes by William Shakespeare.
 Please share them with us in the comments below.